Provincie-Zuid-Holland/Provincie-Zuid-Holland-PZH-Wooverzicht/README.md

 1. **Prepare the environment file**
    - Copy `.env.example` to `.env` in the backend folder
-   - Fill in your OpenAI API key and other configuration
+   - Fill in your OpenAI API key and other configuration settings

-2. **Build vector database if none exists/update the vector database**
+2. **Build the vector database if none exists/update the vector database**

    ```bash
    docker-compose up -d --build backend-pipeline